dads2busy/USG-ARI/docs/position_descriptions.md

 - A strong network within the fields of education and social policy and research.

 - Familiarity with state and national policies and initiatives related to higher education, career readiness, and lifelong learning, as well as longitudinal and state administrative data systems.

+## Lead Data Engineer

+### Position Overview

+The Lead Data Engineer will be responsible for guiding the data engineering team in the design, development, and maintenance of scalable data pipelines and architectures.
+This role will work closely with data scientists, analysts, and other stakeholders to ensure that data is accessible, consistent, and reliable for advanced analytics and reporting.

+---

+### Key Responsibilities

+1. **Design and Build Data Pipelines**: Develop robust, scalable ETL pipelines to collect, manipulate, and store large sets of data from various sources.

+2. **Data Architecture**: Design and maintain the company's data architecture, ensuring it meets business needs and performance requirements.

+3. **Team Leadership**: Lead, mentor, and provide technical guidance to a team of data engineers.

+4. **Data Quality and Governance**: Implement processes and systems to monitor data quality, ensuring production data is always accurate and available for key stakeholders.

+5. **Collaboration**: Work closely with data analysts, data scientists, and other cross-functional teams to meet business objectives.

+6. **Optimization**: Constantly evaluate new technologies and approaches to optimize the existing data environment for both performance and cost.

+7. **Compliance**: Ensure data privacy and integrity by implementing the necessary security and compliance measures.

+---

+### Qualifications

+1. **Education**: Bachelor's or Master's degree in Computer Science, Engineering, or a related field.

+2. **Experience**: At least 7-10 years of experience in data engineering, with at least 3 years in a leadership role.

+3. **Technical Skills**: Proficiency in ETL tools, SQL databases, NoSQL databases, and programming languages such as Python, Java, or Scala.

+4. **Big Data Technologies**: Familiar with big data technologies like Hadoop, Spark, or Kafka is highly desirable.

+5. **Communication**: Excellent written and verbal communication skills.

+6. **Problem-Solving**: Strong analytical and problem-solving abilities.

+7. **Teamwork**: Proven experience in leading and collaborating with cross-functional teams.